-However, the wealth of specialized knowledge residing in other fine-tuned models remains largely untapped.
-Each model represents a valuable knowledge asset, with hundreds of thousands of versions publicly available on platforms like Hugging Face.
-Each new adaptation typically requires training from its original, pre-trained state, neglecting the specialized knowledge already acquired by previously fine-tuned models for distinct tasks.
-This gap has sparked considerable interest in developing methods for combining multiple models into a unified model~\cite{zootuning, yang2022deep}.
-Among these is model merging~\cite{yang2024model}, which presents a notable opportunity to fuse capabilities at low cost, with an example of an aTLAS method~\cite{zhang2024knowledge}, which addresses the multi-source knowledge transfer for a new target task.
-It learns to scale and combine task vectors anisotropically~\cite{ilharco2022editing}, which are the weight differences between fine-tuned models and their pre-trained state.
-The method operates by learning a distinct coefficient for each of the $T$ tasks, across each of the $L$ layers, and for each of $P$ partitions within a weight matrix.
+A notable example is the aTLAS method~\cite{zhang2024knowledge}, which addresses the multi-source knowledge transfer to a new target task.
+It operates by learning to anisotropically combine task vectors~\cite{ilharco2022editing}, defined as the weight differences between fine-tuned models and their pre-trained states.
+The method operates by learning a distinct coefficient for each of the $T$ tasks, across each of the $L$ layers, and for each of the $P$ partitions within a weight matrix.
 These coefficients collectively form a learned tensor with dimensions $T \times L \times P$, allowing for adjustments to the model's behavior for new tasks.
 While holding significant promise, aTLAS lacks mechanisms for granular parameter selection, which restricts the precision of knowledge fusion.
 Furthermore, aTLAS's memory footprint scales linearly with the number of added sources due to its reliance on using full task vectors.
 This design prevents the aggregation of larger models or a greater number of source models.
 As a result, its training is confined to multi-GPU environments, undermining its parameter-efficient benefits.
-This coarse-grained approach lacks a robust knowledge composition mechanism, making it susceptible to perturbations from both corrupted or pruned parameters and degraded inputs.
+This coarse-grained approach lacks a robust knowledge composition mechanism, making it susceptible to perturbations from both corrupted and pruned parameters and degraded inputs.